TRIQS/triqs/doc/reference/python/data_analysis/provenance.rst

 everyone should be able to reproduce them, reuse or modify them.
 Therefore, the detailed instructions leading to results or figures should be published along with them.
-To achieve these goals, in practice we need to be able to do simply the following things :
+To achieve these goals, in practice we need to be able to do simply the following things:

-* Store along with the data the version of the code used to produced them (or even the code itself !), and the configuration options of this code.
+* Store along with the data the version of the code used to produced them (or even the code itself!), and the configuration options of this code.

 * Keep with the figures all the instructions (i.e. the script) that have produced it.

-* We want to do that **easily, at no cost in human time**, hence without adding a new layer of tools (which means new things to learn, which takes time,  etc...).
+* We want to do that **easily at no cost in human time**, and hence without adding a new layer of tools (which means new things to learn, which takes time, etc.).
-  Indeed this task is important but admittedly extremely boring for physicists...
+  Indeed this task is important but admittedly extremely boring for physicists!

-Fortunately, python helps solving these issues easily and efficiently.
+Fortunately, python helps solve these issues easily and efficiently.

 TRIQS adds very little to the standard python tools here.
 So this page should be viewed more as a wiki page of examples.